USDA-FSA/fsa-design-system/components/date-picker/index.md

 ## General Guidance

+* The Date Picker utilizes a navitation bar consisting of four arrows and a Today button.
+These button are intended for navigation purposes within the Calendar, so selecting the Today button will navigate the User to today's date, NOT select today's date.
 * The length of the text input provides a hint to users as to how much text to write.
 Do not require users to write paragraphs of text into a single-line input box; use a [textarea]({{ site.baseurl }}components/textarea/) instead.
 * Text inputs are among the easiest type of input for desktop users but are more difficult for mobile users.
 * Only show error validation messages or styling after a user has interacted with a particular field; avoid significantly updating styles while a user is actively entering input.